Tunnel boring machine

 To thank you for helping to choose the tunnel boring machine’s godmother, three people will be drawn at random to get the chance to attend the machine’s launch event, where the winning name will be revealed.
 The event will take place in spring 2026.

 Will the tunnel boring machine be named Florence, Geneviève, Lisette, Louise or Michèle?
-It’s up to you to decide !
+Learn about the inspiring journey of the five finalists.

 Florence Junca-Adenot